 The "Almanacs and Astrology" collection attests to the presence of astronomy in everyday life, featuring popular manuscripts such as a Persian almanac (LJS 434) and a German astronomical miscellany once owned by children (LJS 445).
 And of course, there are other "Treatises on the Astrolabe," a tool used to measure the height of an object above the Earth's horizon.
 The astrolabe was refined and improved in the Islamic world before it was brought north of Spain in the tenth century, likely by Pope Sylvester II.

 The most recent manuscript in this exhibit, LJS 64, is a collection of illustrations to Peuerbach’s Theoricae novae planetarum, including many of the rotating discs known as volvelles (e.g. p.
 7, at left).
 Peuerbach’s text addresses Ptolemaic concepts such as epicycles (small circles along which celestial bodies move) and deferents (larger circles along which epicycle centers move around the Earth).
 It became a standard university text in the late fifteenth century, and remained one until it was supplanted by heliocentric astronomy in the seventeenth century.
 Indeed, all of these texts describe an obsolete form of science, negated by the Copernican model and its later developments.
 However, they also reveal a period characterized by intense scholarly engagement with the cosmos, and the active movement of ideas among cultures that shared an interest in mapping the skies.

 Aylin Malcolm (exhibit curation, descriptions, website construction) is a Ph.D. candidate in medieval literature and science at the University of Pennsylvania.
 To learn more about Aylin's research, visit aylinmalcolm.com.
 Please direct feedback and questions to malcolma[at]sas.upenn.edu.

-This is an online version of an exhibit curated for the 2019 Annual Meeting of the Medieval Academy of America at the University of Pennsylvania.
-Visit os.pennds.org/MAA2019 for more information about the exhibits at this conference.
+This is an online version of an exhibit curated for the 2019 Annual Meeting of the Medieval Academy of America.
 Nicholas Herman and Whitney Trettien offered valuable advice on curation and web design.
-All manuscripts are from the Kislak Center for Special Collections, Rare Books and Manuscripts.
+All manuscripts in this exhibit are held by the Kislak Center for Special Collections, Rare Books and Manuscripts.
 Volvelle gif by Natalie Naor and Dot Porter.